yimd85/ePIC/README.md

 Inspiration for the project came from Instagram

 ## Contribute
 * Contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.
+We have no guidelines.

 ## License
 [![License (MIT)](https://img.shields.io/badge/license-MIT-blue.svg?style=plastic)](https://opensource.org/licenses/MIT)